-The first measures various features of a person’s face, such as distance between the eyes, or the position of the mouth to the nose.
+The first measures various features of a person’s face, such as the distance between the eyes, or the position of the mouth to the nose.
 These geometric measurements or vectors are then stored in a database for later comparison.

 The second method is far more complex.
-It captures the full facial image, and uses as much information as it can.
+It captures the full facial image and uses as much information as it can.
 It then uses various computer algorithms, including machine learning, to build a set of definition data.
 This statistical database increases the reliability, as well as the cost of the system.

 There are some other methodologies used such as 3-D modeling, skin texture analysis, and the use of thermal cameras.
-Some of these technologies require more computer resources, so there is a trade off of performance versus cost.
+Some of these technologies require more computer resources, so there is a trade-off of performance versus cost.
 Facial recognition systems used to be standalone systems, but today the analytic software is available as part of IP camera recording systems.

 The Camera Environment is Important

 No matter what technique is used, facial recognition works better when there is a good set of facial images to work with.
 It is very important to have consistent and controlled lighting, camera resolution, face position, and limited motion.

 The lighting on the face must be bright enough so that the camera sensor doesn’t introduce noise.
 There also needs to be enough light to provide enough contrast for the recognition algorithm.
 Many of these systems require at least 300 to 500 lux of illumination.
 This is about the light we see in a normal office working environment.

 The lighting should be consistent so that shadows don’t introduce spurious or false representation of the face.